202301225/Sankalp/README.md

 Refrencess:-
 Geeksforgeeks ,
-Codewithharry(youtube channle) ,
+Codewithharry(youtube channel) ,
 Programizz ,
 Stackoverflow

 execute Our Code Step:-
-first open jscon file then ctrl + shift+B. then by default our execute file name is op. go to the terminal and write ./op
+first open jscon file then do ctrl + shift + B. then by default our execute file name is op. go to the terminal and write ./op